genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 We want to be able to track the changes made to the various trades on the TRADE table, such that we could see the times and modifications made in the history of the trade.
 So, we are going to add basic auditing to the TRADE table in order to keep a record of the changing states of the trades.

-This can be useful for historical purposes, if you need to at a later date be able to produce an accurate course of events.
+This can be useful for historical purposes, if you need to be able to produce an accurate course of events at a later date.

 ### Adding basic auditing

-#### Adding audit to table dictionary
+#### Adding audit to the table dictionary

-The first step to add basic auditing is to change the relevant table dictionary.
-In this instance, we will be making changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
+For basic auditing, the first step is to change the relevant table dictionary.
+In this instance, we shall make changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
 It should resemble the following:

 ```kotlin {1}
 table (name = "TRADE", id = 2000, audit = details(id = 2100, sequence = "TR")) {